-Just like my strawberry coulis, chia seed jam is made using fresh seasonal strawberries.
+Just like my strawberry coulis, chia seed jam is made using fresh seasonal strawberries, but you can also use frozen strawberries if needed.

 Jump to: